yoe/SReview/README.md

 To run SReview from git without installing, do the following:

 - Install Perl, PostgreSQL, ffmpeg, inkscape, and bs1770gain
-- Run 'cpanm --quiet --installdeps --notest .' to install the Perl dependencies.
+- Run `cpanm --quiet --installdeps --notest .` to install the Perl dependencies.
 Alternatively, install the packaged versions of the perl dependencies for your distribution.
 - Add a PostgreSQL database and user: